stepbeek/projecteuler/README.md

 # projecteuler
-Solutions to project euler problems
+Solutions to project euler problems.

+Most are a little messy.